Traducir pagina en Español

 Q - What are the medical and fitness standards for the position of Auxiliary Police Officer?

-A - Auxiliary Police must meet the same physical and fitness standards as the regular police department.
-Current information on these standards is available by calling the Suffolk County Police Emergency Preparedness Section at (631) 852-4921 or (631) 852-6355.
+A - Auxiliary Police must meet modified physical and fitness standards administered by the County of Suffolk.
+Up-to-date information about these standards can be obtained by contacting the Suffolk County Police Emergency Preparedness Section at (631) 852-4921 or (631) 852-6355.

 Suffolk County Auxiliary Police Benefits - Suffolk County Civil Service Exam Fee Waiver: